bennieboj/BlishHud-Mounts/README.md

 ### Q: I want to support you
 A: I don't expect anything in return, but if you want you can:
-- send me some gold/items ingame: Bennieboj.2607
+- send some gold/items ingame: Bennieboj.2607
 - donate via https://ko-fi.com/bennieboj

 ### Q: Can I configure mouse buttons for keybinds?